Introduction to Classification Algorithms

 Disadvantage: The biggest issue is that if the variable is small, it works well.
 Secondly, choosing the K factor while classifying.

-In conclusion, we have gone through the capabilities of different classification algorithms that still acts as a powerful tool in feature engineering, image classification, which plays a great resource for machine learning.
+In conclusion, we have gone through different classification algorithms’ capabilities that still act as a powerful tool in feature engineering, image classification, which plays a great resource for machine learning.
 Classification algorithms are powerful algorithms that solve hard problems.

 This is a guide to Classification Algorithms.
 Here we discuss that the Classification can be performed on both structured and unstructured data with pros & cons.
 You can also go through our other suggested articles –